 Now that you’re all set up and have computed some basic statistics, let’s run some algorithms.

 GraphX includes a number of built-in algorithms to leverage.
 PageRank is one of the more popular ones popularized by the Google Search Engine and created by Larry Page.
 To quote Wikipedia:

 PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
 The underlying assumption is that more important websites are likely to receive more links from other websites.

 What’s awesome about this concept is that it readily applies to any

 graph type structure be them web pages or bike stations.
 Let’s go ahead

-and run PageRank on our data, we can either run it for a set number of
+and run PageRank on your data, you can either run it for a set number of

 iterations or until convergence.
 Passing an Integer into

 will run for a set number of iterations while a Double will run until